 5. Fluff and serve: After the rice has finished cooking, use a fork or rice paddle to fluff the rice.
 This will help to separate the grains and give the rice a light and fluffy texture.
 Serve the cooked parboiled rice hot as a side dish or as a base for other recipes.

-See also How to cook country style pork ribs on the grill
+See also What to cook with pork belly

 Remember to always follow the instructions provided with your specific rice cooker model and adjust the cooking time and water ratio accordingly.
 Different rice cookers may have different settings and requirements.